 2649 Main Street S is part of a retail complex located in Airdrie, just west of the Deerfoot Trail and south of Yankee Valley Road.
-It is situated on 4.82 acres and is able to accommodate parking for 123 cars.
+It is anchored by a 40,000 square foot Peavey Mart and is situated on 4.82 acres and is able to accommodate parking for 123 cars.
 The building was constructed in 2000.